The interchange was designed and built when the surrounding area was still rural. The problems that will be addressed by this project are:

 Changes will be made to the Interchange Configuration

-- The exit ramp from Beltline to Delta (northbound and southbound) will be extended to the west (to the bridge over the Willamette River).
-This will allow traffic to exit Beltline sooner, freeing the through lanes for eastbound traffic.
+- The exit ramp from Beltline to northbound and southbound Delta will be extended to the Willamette River Bridge.
+This will allow traffic to exit Beltline sooner.

-- Northbound Delta traffic exiting onto westbound Beltline (on the loop ramp) will be separated from northbound traffic continuing onto the Delta Oaks area.
-Westbound traffic will not pass through the new intersection.
-A new overpass will be constructed next to the existing overpass specifically for this traffic.
+- A new bridge will take northbound Delta traffic onto westbound Beltline (via the loop ramp).
+The new bridge will be constructed next to the existing overpass specifically for this traffic.

 - A new ramp meter will be installed at the end of the loop ramp, at the merge with westbound Beltline.
-There is already a ramp meter at the other westbound on-ramp.
-The ramp meter will create space between cars and trucks entering the highway, allowing traffic on Beltline to flow
+The ramp meter will create space between cars and trucks entering the highway, allowing traffic on Beltline to flow more smoothly.

 - Loop ramp from eastbound Beltline to northbound Delta will be removed.